Hand Sanitizer Calculator - Coronavirus

 Hand sanitizer only works well if it's used properly.

-Use at least 3 ml/ 0.1 oz of hand sanitizer - that's more than half of a regular teaspoon.
+Use at least 3 ml/ 0.1 oz of hand sanitizer - that's more than half of a regular teaspoon (you may use the grams to teaspoons calculator for any necessary estimations).

 Rub it gently onto both sides of your hands, making sure you cover every spot.
 The CDC recommends to rub it for at least 30 seconds.
 How long is it?
 Enough to sing the song "Happy Birthday" three times!